Malians march for "liberation" of rebel-held north

-Rebels capitalized on the disarray after a March 22 coup to seize the three northern regions they claim as their desert homeland of “Azawad”, a secession bid that has been shunned by Mali’s neighbors and foreign capitals from Paris to Washington.
+Rebels capitalised on the disarray after a March 22 coup to seize the three northern regions they claim as their desert homeland of “Azawad”, a secession bid that has been shunned by Mali’s neighbours and foreign capitals from Paris to Washington.

 But while coup leaders have since agreed to hand power back to civilians, there is no prospect of a push to win back the northern desert zone larger than France, which analysts fear could be a haven for Islamist groups and al Qaeda agents.

-“We are asking the international community to carry out its duty and secure the Malian territory,” said 28-year-old Mahamadou Dioura, one of the organizers of the march.
+“We are asking the international community to carry out its duty and secure the Malian territory,” said 28-year-old Mahamadou Dioura, one of the organisers of the march.

 The 15-state ECOWAS grouping of West African countries is preparing an intervention force of up to 3,000 troops but has said its mandate is to prevent any further rebel advances rather than win back the lost ground.
 Ex-colonial power France has offered logistical support but ruled out sending troops.